Portfolio and Application Guidelines (BFA)

 All parts must be completed in order to be considered for admission

-2. Artist Statement (uploaded to SlideRoom & CalArts Application)
+- Artist Statement (uploaded to the written materials section CalArts Application)

-3. Online Portfolio (Three part submission uploaded to SlideRoom)
+- Online Portfolio (Three part submission uploaded to the portfolio section of the CalArts Application)

 - Observational Artwork